Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 General guidance

- 1. Create a new atlas using of the supported types (OSMdroid SQLite)
+ 1. Create a new atlas using of the supported types (osmdroid SQLite)
  2. Select your map source
  3. Select a bounding box for the area you want and the zoom levels you want to acquire
  4. Click 'Add Selection'
  5. Click 'Create Atlas'
  6. Once it's done, copy the atlas file (.sqlite, .zip, etc) onto your osmdroid powered device to /sdcard/osmdroid/
- 7. Tell OSMdroid to not use a network connection and set the map tile source. **
+ 7. Tell osmdroid to not use a network connection and set the map tile source. **

 ### Important note on tile source names.

 When downloading map sources using MOBAC and using one of the following formats
- * OSMDroid Sqlite
+ * osmdroid Sqlite
- * OSMDroid Zip
+ * osmdroid Zip

 In both of these cases the name of the map source becomes encoded in the database or zip file format and is used to preserve uniqueness (more than one tile source per archive).
 Therefore you MUST tell osmdroid exactly the name of the map source when requesting offline tiles.